 Bordered on all sides by its neighbours Namibia, South Africa, Zambia and Zimbabwe, this completely land-locked country is mostly desert - in fact, three-quarters of Botswana is classified as desert.

-This great quantity of water attracts a huge number of wildlife, including elephant, buffalo, zebra, giraffe, hippo, kudu, predators such as lion, hyena and leopard, and endless birdlife.
+This great quantity of water attracts a huge number of wildlife, including elephant, buffalo, zebra, giraffe, hippo, kudu, predators such as lion, wild dog, hyena and leopard, and endless birdlife.

 Visitors to this area can luxuriate in some of the finest safari lodges, and explore the pristine environment by game vehicle or mokoro (a traditional dug out canoe).
 The mokoro is a gentle, quiet and unobtrusive way to experience Botswana's waterway wilderness.
 The high levels of water in most areas of the Delta occur after the annual rains, so between May and August is widely regarded as the best time for a mokoro safari.